 - "housing in the study area is generally affordable and in some cases very affordable for most cohorts.
-However, all areas are unaffordable for pensioner couples and single part time worker parents on benefits" (p103). - There is potential for some non-resident workers to choose to rent homes in the study area rather than stay in the temporary workforce accommodation, and this is most likely to occur in host towns.
+However, all areas are unaffordable for pensioner couples and single part time worker parents on benefits" (p103) and that "housing affordability is

+- a particular issue for low income cohorts in ...
+Narromine... where housing is unaffordable for more cohorts than other areas" (p103) - "There is potential for some non-resident workers to choose to rent homes in the study area rather than stay in the temporary workforce accommodation, and this is most likely to occur in host towns.
 This demand is likely to be small and subject to availability of rental accommodation at a reasonable price.
 There are varying levels of availability of rental properties and varying housing vacancy rates across the host towns, and housing is generally affordable across the local and regional study area.
 It is unlikely that such minor demand for rental accommodation would increase the price of rental properties in these locations" (SA Table 10.2).

 Council challenges the assumptions made in the EIS relating to housing choices and availability, and considers that a proportion of incoming construction workers will choose to move to their own house in each of the LGAs, even if temporarily.
 It is also likely that professionals and managers will choose not to live in a WAF for extended periods of time, and may choose to live in local housing to be close to their construction site, rather than travel daily to a nearby larger town.
-The extent to which this is likely to occur specifically in Baradine and Coonabarabran, in both rentals and purchases, must be assessed in the SA and EIS.
+The extent to which this is likely to occur specifically in Narromine and Trangie, in both rentals and purchases, must be assessed in the SA and EIS.
 (See section 2.3.1 which requests that the EIS present 'scenarios' of the proportions of resident versus non-resident workers and assumptions about the number of families accompanying workers).

-House rental and sale prices and availability in Baradine and Coonabarabran will therefore likely be significantly impacted over the 4 years of construction, and may have already been affected by the proposal.
+House rental and sale prices and availability in Narromine will therefore likely be significantly impacted over the 4 years of construction, and may have already been affected by the proposal.
 This will have subsequent impacts on affordability and availability for the local community seeking housing.
 At the other end of the impact scale, it will also present opportunities for housing investment (and therefore economic benefit) to both locals and non-locals.
-Council considers that localised housing impacts will be even more pronounced than if the Project were closer to a larger urban area, since each small town in the study area (like Baradine and Coonabarabran) only has a relatively low stock of total and currently available housing.
+Council considers that localised housing impacts will be even more pronounced than if the Project were closer to a larger urban area, since each small town in the study area (like Narromine) only has a relatively low stock of total and currently available housing.